MAIN INTERESTS / RESEARCH AREAS

 Nowhere in memoriam. (forthcoming - March 2026). solo show.
 YellowHouse art centre, Galiano island

-Utroba: internal landscape and the bodily memory.
+Utroba: Internal landscape and the bodily memory.
 (2025). solo show.
 YellowHouse art centre, Galiano island

-Performative geometry : grids and geometric abstraction.
+Performative geometry : Grids and geometric abstraction.
 (2021). solo show.
 CSA space, Vancouver

 Walls are not walls.
 (2019). solo show.
 Massy gallery, Vancouver

-Encounters with places: dwellings.
+Encounters with places: Dwellings.
 (2014-2015). group show.
 ArtStarts gallery, Vancouver

 As an educator, my primary focus is to critically engage and research on the spatial design of educational spaces, specifically on the functionality and conventions of educational spaces for young children.
 I examine both concrete and abstract aspects of generic interior-spatial design and co-designed atmospheres in this context: physical flow and circumstantial constraints or opportunities; positive and negative spaces, ambient emotional cues, linguistics of objects and interior elements: textures, colours, light and sound (acoustics, ‘noise’).
 What emerges from this approach is an holistic understanding of a living-learning environment and spatial atmospheres - characterized by the interdependence of a physical space, people, materials, psychological impact and overall (sensorial) experience.